finomen/nf-blog/content/posts/network.md

 google_project = "<redacted>"
 ```

-And one more provider in `main.tf` to generate random passwords
+And one more provider in `main.tf` to generate random passwords:
 ```terraform
     random = {
       source  = "hashicorp/random"